 For detailed information on portfolio and application materials, consult the following guidelines for painting and drawing: Portfolio Guidelines and Program Eligibility.

 For step by step instructions for submitting a portfolio and application consult: Portfolio Submission Instructions for SlideRoom.

 The Bachelor of Fine Arts Degree...

 The BFA in Fine Arts is the professional degree in art.
 With a BFA, students can choose to further their education by earning the terminal degree in the fine arts, the MFA, master of fine arts degree.
-In addition to the 12 required classes for a BFA in Fine Art, Painting and Drawing emphasis students will take a standard range of core academic and foundational art classes such as Drawing I, Two and Three-Dimensional Design, Intermedia Foundations, Art History Survey I and II.
-Additional required Visual Arts courses include Art History Survey III: Non-Western Art, Contemporary Art, Interdisciplinary Practices and Studio: BFA Thesis.
-Painting and Drawing emphasis students complete a total of 36 credits in the emphasis area.
+In addition to the 12 required classes for a BFA in Fine Arts, Painting and Drawing emphasis students will take a standard range of core academic and foundational art classes such as Drawing I, Two and Three-Dimensional Design, Introduction to Digital Photography, Art History Survey I and II.
+Additional required Visual Arts courses include Contemporary Art History and Studio BFA Thesis.
+Painting and Drawing emphasis students complete a total of 33 credits in the emphasis area.